 Many companies use Word to create some of their most critical documentation, and then publish these files online as PDFs – but did you know that PDFs are hard to find, use and update?
+Here are 6 reasons why publish your documentation in HTML instead of PDF.

 In the early 90’s, Adobe created the PDF (Portable Document Format).
 Its purpose was an exchange format to preserve and protect the content and layout of the document.
 PDFs are essentially electronic versions of paper.
 Compared to HTML content, PDFs are often inaccessible and hard to read, which can alienate your audiences.